lbuk/portfolio-website/_portfolio/MapRugPlot.markdown

 ---
 layout: post
-title: Rug Map
+title: Map with Rug Plot
-description: Visualising Invisible Data with Rug Maps
+description: Visualising the Less Visible
 img: /img/rug_map_haringey_zoom.jpeg
 ---

-How do you visualise urban data that isn't visible.
-Here I present experimental designs for a Rug Map, or a map with a rug plot.
-The aim of the Rug Map is to help visualise less visible spatial data - including land use and building footprints - displayed across medium-to-large spatial scales in polygon format.
+How do you visualise urban data that is less visible?
+Here are experimental designs for maps with rug plots.
+The aim of this technique is to help visualise less visible spatial data - including land use and building footprints - displayed in polygon format across large spatial scales.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/rug_map_haringey.jpeg" alt="" title=""/>